ValentinoBorgo/Clinica_Turnos/README.md

 # Clinica_Turnos
 App where the use and communication of microservices are implemented, also using docker containers.

-## Características
+## Features

-- Funciones de CRUD basicas para Pacientes, Turnos.
+- Basic CRUD functions for Patients, Shifts.
-- Funcionalidades especificas detalladas en el codigo.
+- Specific functionalities detailed in the code.
-- Arquitectura de Microservicios.
+- Microservices architecture.
-- Uso de Docker.
+- Use of Docker.

-## Tecnologías utilizadas
+## Technologies used

 - ![JAVA](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white)</br>
 - ![Sprin Boot](https://img.shields.io/badge/-Spring%20Boot-333333?style=flat&logo=SpringBoot&logoColor=563D7)</br>